octaveEtard/EEGmusic2020/README.md

-# JoNmusic2020
+# EEGmusic2020
 Octave Etard (octave.etard11@imperial.ac.uk)

-Analysis code for the Journal of Neuroscience submission setting out to investigate neural responses to the temporal fine structure of continuous musical pieces in a bipolar EEG dataset.
+Analysis code to investigate neural responses to the temporal fine structure of continuous musical pieces in a bipolar EEG dataset.
 The corresponding dataset is available on [Zenodo](https://zenodo.org/).

 Requires Matlab R2019b or newer (tested on R2019b & R2020a/b).